FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 -   `void append(String command);` - appends the command to the buffer of commands.
 -   `List<String>``getProtocolCommands();` - gets the protocol commands.

 You can use the `append `method to log a single protocol command.
 You can call the `append `method multiple times.
-The logged protocol commands will appear in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Transfer Log as an ordinary protocol command.
+The logged protocol commands will appear in {{< SecureTransport/componentshortname  >}} Transfer Log as an ordinary protocol command.

 ### Flow Attributes Data service